backstage/backstage/docs/auth/aws-alb/provider.md

 ```

 Ensure that you have set the signer correctly.
 It is also recommended that you restrict your target groups' security policy to only accept connections from that ALB.

+### Optional

+- `sessionDuration`: Lifespan of the refresh token cookie and granted scopes cookie issued during the authentication process.

 ### Resolvers